NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 # Installation

-Julia modules exist on Eagle and provide an easy way to use it on the HPC system.
+Julia modules exist on NREL HPC systems.
 Access simply with

 ```bash
 module load julia
 ```

-To see all available Julia modules, use the command
+To see all available Julia modules on the system, use the command

 ```bash
 module spider julia
 ```

-If you need a version of Julia for which a module does not exist or want your own personal Julia build, there are several options described in the rest of this document.
+However, If you need a version of Julia for which a module does not exist or want your own personal Julia build, there are several options described in the rest of this document.
 Below is a general guide for what approach to use:

 * fast and easy - [Anaconda](#anaconda)
 * performance and ease - [Spack](#spack-build)